ArtyomV2X/Discord-data-summarizer-gui/README.md

 Program's probably still jank but it seems to work.
 Need to test it but don't have data to test with.

 ## This works on anything able to run Python and TKinter
-If you are on linux/mac you will no longer have to figure something out on your own -# You're welcome
+If you are on mac you will no longer have to figure something out on your own (most likely, can't test on windows or mac tho)

 # To use:
 First, obtain a data package, if you already have one, skip this